survivejs/react-book/manuscript/10_implementing_dnd.md

 }
 ```

-This will tell us application that it's going to have some DnD goodies in it.
+This will tell our application that it's going to have some DnD goodies in it.
 We'll use `HTML5Backend`.
 In the future there might be other backends to support specific targets (ie. touch and such).

-In order to silence that `new-cap` error ESlint gives, set it off as follows.
+In order to silence that `new-cap` error ESlint gives, switch it off as follows.
 We won't be needing that.

 **.eslintrc**